-A.- While we do have several officers that are Deaf and are native signers, we have many hearing officers that learned ASL while on the job.
-During the hiring process we put a high priority on ASL skills but we do not require it prior to hiring.
-During the hiring process we look for officers that are willing to learn a new language and culture and, if hired, we require them to take and pass ASL courses provided by the university.
+A. While we do have several officers that are Deaf and are native signers, we have many hearing officers that learned ASL while on the job.
+We do not require ASL skills prior to hiring.
+During the hiring process, we look for officers that are willing to learn a new language and culture and, if hired, we require them to take and pass ASL courses provided by the university.
 We always ask the community to participate in our officer training and learning of a new language by engaging our officers in conversation to enhance their skills.

-Q.-What is "PNG /Persona-Non-Grata" and how does Gallaudet University have the right to bar someone from campus?
+Q. What is "Persona-Non-Grata" (PNG) and how does Gallaudet University have the right to bar someone from campus?

-A.- First and foremost, if you need medical attention please contact DPS at firstname.lastname@example.org or 202-651-5445 or DCEMS by contacting 911 to be transported to a hospital.
+A. First and foremost, if you need medical attention, please contact DPS at firstname.lastname@example.org or (202) 651-5445 or D.C.
+Fire and EMS Department by contacting 911 to be transported to a hospital.
 You can report any sexual misconduct to the Department of Public Safety and we will investigate your complaint if you wish and we also take anonymous complaints.
 DPS will help facilitate any criminal or administrative process that the victim wishes and cooperate with outside law enforcement or on-campus administrative procedure.